wget/hepl-2-cpp-statistics/README.md

     $ gdb --args ./dist/main arg1 arg2 arg3
     ```

-* When debugging this project we realized that some files were malformed due to the fact the teachers edited the data alternatively the data files from UNIxX or Windows.
-Some lines were using the UNIX EOL and some the Windows EOL characters which broke our parsing.
+* When debugging this project, we realized that some files were malformed due to the fact the teachers edited the data alternatively from UNIX or Windows.
+Some lines were thus using the UNIX EOL and others the Windows EOL characters.
+This unsane cohabitation of EOL characters broke our parsing (now fixed).
 To find out the reason we had to debug this issue carefully and `valgrind` came to the help:

   Out of bound and parsing debug issue:
     ```